A place that will always be in our hearts ♥♥

 This little town has gleaming white limestone slabs throughout the streets that have been polished to a high shine by the traffic over the years.
 If you have a chance to see this town, even for a day, it will be worth your time.

 The monastery was founded on an ancient crypt dedicated to San Mauro in the 6th century.
 The yellow and blue mosaic tiles on the tower’s domed roof truly seem to gleam in the sunlight.
-It was once the most important monastery in Puglia.
+At one time, it was once the most important monastery in all of Puglia.

-Conversano’s Romanesque cathedral dates back to the 11th century.
-It was damaged by fire in 1911 but has been restored.
+Conversano’s Romanesque cathedral dates back to the 11th century and was damaged by fire in 1911 but has been restored.
 Also built of white limestone, which is a distinguishing characteristic of Puglian architecture.

 A few staples are important to Gary and I. We love trying regional wine and Puglia did not disappoint us.
 In fact, Primativo has become a favorite!
 The other staple is bread.
 The bread in Conversano has been amazing!
 If you have read our previous post on Parma, that is probably the one thing we were not happy about – no salt makes for tasteless bread in Parma.